Ardmore:

 into the wall of one of a pair of large oval enclosures.
 There

-are several stones remaining of the north arm of the court and
+are several stones remaining of the north arm of the court (illustrated

-two large jambs lead into a gallery some seven metres long,
+below) and two large jambs lead into a gallery some seven

-on the hill of Cashelmore whose top has been levelled to accommodate
+at the northwest) on the hill of Cashelmore whose top has been

-must have been beautiful before its partial collapse.
-Both portal
+342) which must have been beautiful before its partial collapse.

-stones still stand just 1.4 metres high, but are slightly pushed
+Both portal stones still stand just 1.4 metres high, but are

-forward by the capstone that now leans against them.
-The half-height
+slightly pushed forward by the capstone that now leans against

 most interesting feature is the capstone which leans against